 How to get there: From Manila, take the bus to Batangas and get off at Tanauan City Proper.
 If you’re renting a boat from Taal Lake Yacht Club, ride a jeepney to Sampaloc and get off in front of TLYC.
 It’s on your right side.
 You can also take a jeepney at Tanauan City to Talisay Town Proper.

-If for whatever reason (read: laziness) you don’t want to trek, you can avoid getting physical and just admire the volcano and the lake from a distance, like most people do.
-Tagaytay offers the best views, with a lovely, cool atmosphere to boot.
+Tagaytay offers the best views of the Taal Volcano, with a lovely, cool atmosphere to boot.
 Visit the newly opened Sky Ranch and get into one of the coaches of their giant Ferris wheel, overlooking the lake.
 Not into rotating wheels?
 Spend a morning in one of the city’s parks and gardens.
 The People’s Park in the Sky has not been maintained well but you might still want to stay a 360-degree view of the city.
-Or just enter a coffee shop, order a latte, and just ponder on why the hell you don’t want to trek to the crater of the volcano you’ve been admiring from afar!
+Or just enter a coffee shop, order a latte, and just ponder on whatever!

 How to get there: From Manila, take a bus bound for Tagaytay or Nasugbu or you can also take a shuttle/van to Lemery at Starmall Alabang or Shaw.
 (Don’t take the bus to Lemery; it doesn’t pass through Tagaytay.)
 Either way, get off at Tagaytay Rotonda and take a trike or jeepney to your target destination from here.